 2010: Canadian Tire 'Money' launches a special series of three coins, manufactured by the Royal Canadian Mint, showcasing Canadian family winter moments.

-2012: Canadian Tire introduces a new loyalty offering with Canadian Tire 'Money' Advantage, a customer rewards program that allows customers to collect points for purchases at Canadian Tire stores and gas bars that are redeemable for over 90,000 items in store – just like Canadian Tire 'Money.'
-The program is currently only available in Nova Scotia.
+2012: Canadian Tire pilots Canadian Tire 'Money' Advantage, a new loyalty offering in Nova Scotia that allows customers to collect points for purchases at Canadian Tire stores and gas bars.

 2014: Canadian Tire introduces My Canadian Tire ‘Money’, a national loyalty program allowing customers to earn e-Canadian Tire ‘Money’ in their My Canadian Tire ‘Money’ account by purchasing merchandise or automotive services at Canadian Tire and canadiantire.ca.
 Customers simply show their Canadian Tire Mobile App, program card or key fob with their method of payment, or pay with a Canadian Tire Options MasterCard to collect e-Canadian Tire ‘Money’.
 And just like paper Canadian Tire ‘Money’, e-Canadian Tire ‘Money’ has no expiry date and can be shared with other members.